 KNOLL

-Founded in 1938 in the United States, Knoll is a manufacturer of designer furniture and office furniture equipment whose focus is placed firmly on excellence.
-Knoll has always sought to modernise design ever since it was founded.
-For furniture manufacturer Knoll, beautiful design is synonymous with a profitable business model.
-Today, the company is convinced that its principle works, as Knoll International has been a leading design company for over 70 years.
-Hans and Florence Knoll have developed one of the most creative and prolific companies of the post-war period.
-The couple imposed their design vision thanks to the Planning Unit, combining interior architecture, design, production, textiles and graphic design.
+Founded in 1938 in the United States, Knoll is a manufacturer of designer furniture and office equipment, where excellence is a fundamental principle.
+Since its inception, Knoll has strived to innovate and modernize design.
+For the furniture manufacturer Knoll, beautiful design is synonymous with a profitable business.
+Among its iconic creations are the Saarinen Table and the Tulip Chair, designed by Eero Saarinen.
+Today, it is convinced that its principle works, as Knoll International has been, for over 70 years, one of the leading companies in design.